treban/pimatic-xmpp/README.md

 The messaging system implements a chat bot which answers questions and execute actions.

 The bot uses the rule action syntax.
-So all devices are out of the box accessable.
+So all devices are out of the box accessible.

 For example:
 ```